Angelina Jolie Returns To Her Career In Hollywood Amid Shiloh Jolie-Pitt Rumors

 According to a new report, Angelina Jolie is one of several fixtures in the entertainment industry who will present their new films at the Toronto International Film Festival, which will be held from September 7 to September 17.

-On July 25, Variety confirmed that Angelina Jolie will be on hand to promote her Netflix film First They Killed My Father, a drama about the Cambodian genocide.
+On July 25, Variety confirmed that Angelina Jolie would be on hand to promote her Netflix film, First They Killed My Father, a drama about the Cambodian genocide.
 The outlet also confirmed upcoming projects from Joe Wright, Darren Aronofsky, George Clooney, and Alexander Payne, would be presented.

-As Variety explained to readers, Angelina Jolie and her peers are hoping to generate buzz for their films as they head into the upcoming awards season.
+As Variety explained to readers, Angelina Jolie and her peers are hoping to generate some buzz for their films as they head into the upcoming awards season.

-First They Killed My Father is Angelina Jolie’s first film project since 2016’s Kung Fu Panda, in which she starred in a voice-over role for the character Master Tigress.
+First They Killed My Father is Angelina Jolie’s first film project since 2016’s Kung Fu Panda, in which she starred in a voice-over role for the character, Master Tigress.

 In other Angelina Jolie news, the actress was recently accused of attempting to distance her oldest biological child, 11-year-old daughter Shiloh Jolie-Pitt, from her father.